Technological innovation and a focus on developing high-end agricultural products are transforming the agricultural sector of Cyprus.

-Cyprus is opting to identify niche markets for its high-quality produce.
-Taking a decisive step towards quality, rather than quantity, the agricultural sector is also following the trend in the wider economy.
-The long-term strategy of Cyprus is to achieve a greener and more resource- efficient economy, as well as developing competitive and sustainable agriculture and fisheries industries.
+Taking a decisive step towards quality, rather than quantity, Cyprus is focusing on identifying niche markets for its high-quality produce.
+Top priorities for 2017 in the agriculture sector are further reforms and boosting green growth through the efficient and climate-smart use of resources.
+These goals fall in line with the country’s longer term strategy, which is to achieve a more resource- efficient economy, and develop competitive and sustainable agriculture and fisheries industries.
 These will also contribute to the stimulation of the Cyprus economy, with the creation of new employment opportunities and growth in rural and coastal areas – while ensuring high quality of life and the protection of the environment.

 The Wine Products Council (WPC) has also had considerable success in transforming the Cypriot wine industry, which until recently had an indifferent reputation overseas.
-Adopting the maxim ‘quality not quantity’, the WPC introduced financial incentives for the cultivation of grape strains more suitable for the export market and actively sought experienced international wine makers to invest in high-quality wineries.
-There are now over 40 local boutique wineries producing high quality wines.
-To showcase the rich viticultureof the island, the Cyprus Tourism Organisation (CTO) has created a wine trail project, offering six different organised routes for wine-lovers to tour the island and visit the various wine producing regions and wineries.
+The WPC has introduced financial incentives for the cultivation of grape strains more suitable for the export market and has actively sought experienced international wine makers to invest in high-quality wineries.
+Today, there are over 40 local boutique wineries producing high quality and award-winning wines.
+To showcase the rich viticulture of the island, the Cyprus Tourism Organisation (CTO) has created a wine trail project, offering six different organised routes for wine-lovers to tour the island’s wine producing regions and wineries.
 The reputation of the annual Limassol Wine Festival, launched in 1961, has also spread beyond the country’s borders and attracts over 100,000 visitors every year to the city’s municipal gardens to discover the wine portfolios of both the smaller independent producers and the four big wine cooperatives – KEO, SODAP, ETKO and LOEL.

 A Fertile Future

 While challenges remain for agriculture, Cyprus has demonstrated that it is adaptable, resilient and capable of responding to adversity with creativity and vision.
 Cyprus agriculture may not be able to compete in quantities and prices in the mass production model, but with its supreme produce the real opportunity and key ingredient for success is to invest in quality.
-Creating more registered Protected Designation of Origin (PDO) products will strengthen regional development through the creation of new small businesses and thus new jobs.
-A focus on innovation and sustainability will be the key objectives to gradually drive the transition of Cyprus to a low-carbon resource efficient economy, influencing market demand, and creating new investment and employment opportunities.
+Creating more registered PDO products will strengthen regional development through the creation of new small businesses and thus new jobs.
+A focus on innovation and sustainability will be the key objectives to gradually drive the transition of Cyprus to a low-carbon and resource-efficient economy, influencing market demand, and creating new investment and employment opportunities.